 The application of EPNs against pests of forestry and plantation crops remains in its early stages in India.
 To date, preliminary trials have mainly involved species of Heterorhabditis and Steinernema against key insect pests affecting coconut, arecanut, palm, and cashew crops in southern India.
 More recently, efforts have extended to the use of native strains of Heterorhabditis indica and Steinernema carpocapsae, as well as local populations isolated from Central Indian forest soils, to target white grubs, termites, and notably the larvae of teak defoliator and teak skeletonizer.
 Laboratory evaluations of these local isolates have demonstrated promising bioefficacy against these pests.
 Furthermore, like other well-characterized EPN species, these native strains exhibit excellent compatibility with chemical insecticides, facilitating their potential integration into combination treatments within IPM frameworks (Paunikar et al., 2020a–d).
 These developments underscore the growing importance of EPNs in advancing ecologically sound pest control solutions in Indian forestry.
 Nematode-based biocontrol products have gained considerable traction in the international market, offering effective management solutions against a broad spectrum of insect pests.
 Despite this progress, formulation technology for entomopathogenic nematodes (EPNs) remains an evolving field, with significant advancements only emerging in recent years.
 Innovative formulation techniques—such as alginate gels, flowable gels, attapulgite clay chips, talc-based powders, and water-dispersible granules (WDG)—have been trialed across multiple EPN species, achieving shelf lives ranging from one month up to a year.
 Among these, WDG formulations have demonstrated superior stability and efficacy, making them the preferred choice in commercial applications.
 Currently, approximately seventeen registered EPN-based products, representing six distinct species, are available in markets across the United States, United Kingdom, Switzerland, Germany, and Canada.

-In India, efforts to develop locally adapted formulations have made some progress, with a talc-based product formulated by the Project Directorate of Biological Control and a flowable gel formulation developed by the Indian Agricultural Research Institute in New Delhi.
+In India, efforts to develop locally adapted formulations have made some progress, with a talc-based product formulated by the Project Directorate of Biological Control and a flowable gel formulation developed by the Indian Agricultural Research Institute (IARI) in New Delhi.
 However, significant research and development remain necessary to optimize these products for specific habitats and pest complexes encountered in diverse Indian agroforestry and forest ecosystems.
 Tailoring formulation technology to meet local environmental conditions and target pest species is critical for enhancing the adoption and effectiveness of EPNs as a potent biological control agent in India’s integrated pest management landscape.
 Regardless of the evolving definitions of Integrated Pest Management (IPM) over the years, its fundamental objective remains the judicious and strategic integration of all suitable pest control tactics into a coherent framework aimed at minimizing infestations and reducing economic losses to acceptable or tolerable levels (Wylie and Speight, 2012).
 Within the forestry sector, the implementation of IPM necessitates distinct approaches tailored to specific contexts.
 For instance, forest nurseries characterized by their agriculture-like ecosystem—require management strategies that emphasize soil-dwelling insect pests alongside foliar and other pest complexes.
 Conversely, in mature plantations and natural forests, IPM strategies typically focus on leveraging self-sustaining biological control agents in combination with complementary control measures to achieve long-term pest suppression.

 Conclusion